w3c/AB-public/Vision/README.md

 The W3C Patent Policy does not carry any licensing requirements or commitments on this document.

-This document is governed by the 2 November 2021 W3C Process Document.
+This document is governed by the 12 June 2023 W3C Process Document.

 # Acknowledgements and supporting material